 It was an accident.
 I promise.
-I didn’t intend to make biscuits with beer.
+I didn't intend to make biscuits with beer.
 It just happened.
+But man are these beer biscuits so good.
+You will want to make them every single night of the week.

 Combined to make a crust like consistency almost.
 See.
 Crumbly.